SteelBoshido99/COMP3015-c1Prototype/README.md

 # COMP3015-c1Prototype: Low-Poly Forest
 ---
-<p>This an OpenGl project that showcases custom shader using GLSL.
-The redered scene shows 3 animal and 3 tress on a plain, the models are low-poly meshes with a different texture for each of them.
+<p>This is an OpenGl project that showcases custom shader using GLSL.
+The redered scene shows 3 animals and 3 trees on a plain, the models are low-poly meshes with a different texture for each of them.
 The final aim for this project, is to have a space ship abducting one of the animals as well as utilize multiple shaders to provide some visual variety.
 THe current shader that this scene is using is Blinn-Phong, it also has one spot light (This will be replaced with an alien beam in the final showcase). </p>

 ## Inspiration
 ---